Great question! IT DOESN’T HAVE TO BE. In short, processing is comprised of 2 rates:

 Here’s something else to note: you may qualify for special pricing!
 Yep, that’s right…did you know that?
 Do you have an average ticket under $15?
 Are you a non-profit?
 Is your credit card volume more than $100,000 per month?
 Are you on interchange pass thru or tiered pricing?
 The list goes on, and the answers to these questions can have a huge impact on your business’ bottom line.

-And, here is something very important to note that I run across with disturbing frequency when I am meeting with prospective clients: many of them are not classified correctly!
-If you are accepting credit cards in a non-face-to-face environment but have been classified as a “retail” account (which means the majority of your business is face-to-face transactions in our world), you automatically will get the highest rates possible on every transaction you run.
+Something very important to note that I run across with disturbing frequency when I am meeting with prospective clients: many of them are not classified correctly!
+If you are accepting credit cards in a non-face-to-face environment but have been classified as a “retail” account (which means the majority of your business is face-to-face transactions in our world), you will automatically get the highest rates possible on every transaction you run.
 On the flip side of that, if you are actually a retail business but have not been classified as such, it’s highly likely that ALL of your rates are too high.

 Lastly, I’m here to tell you there is NO SUCH THING AS A FREE MERCHANT ACCOUNT.
-And, if a processor seems too good to be true, 9.9 times out of 10, they are.
+If a processor seems too good to be true, 9.9 times out of 10, they are.
 Either rates will balloon after the first few months OR you will never, ever, ever be able to get a live person for customer support or tech issues.
-OR you could be experience both, which would be double the fun :(.